fagors/myfirstsignup/README.md

 # myfirstsignup
-This is my first sign up github.My first programme save in github.
+This is my first sign up github.My first programme save in Github.

+For a student, this is my first programme, I can write a simple programme.

+I think i can more powerful in the future.

 Java:Hello my world.